Oakley A-Frame 2.0 Review

 This Oakley model has a lot of ventilation going on.
-Where several of our test goggles use a thin layer of foam on the top and bottom of the lens, like the Smith I/OX, the A-Frame 2.0 has "dual surge" vents integrated into the top of the lens, as well as the bottom of the frame.
+Where several of our test goggles use a thin layer of foam on the top and bottom of the lens, like the Smith I/OX, the A-Frame 2.0 also has "dual surge" vents integrated into the top of the lens itself, as well as at the bottom of the frame.
 Additional venting is also present around the frame/lens connection.
-After hiking and skiing, most of our testers agreed that while high ventilation is generally a good thing, the A-Frame 2.0's vents may be excessive.
+After hiking and skiing, most of our testers agreed that while high ventilation is generally a good thing, the A-Frame 2.0's vents may be excessive, especially if you wear contact lenses or have sensitive eyes.

 With such a large amount of airflow and ventilation through and around the lens, several of us experienced dry eyes, especially on windier days, although this made fogging nonexistent.
 Due to the smaller fit, some of our testers with wider faces experienced gaps around the frame in various places.
 For skiers who run hot or are routinely skiing in warmer locations, the A-Frame 2.0 may be a good choice.
-If the A-Frame 2.0's breathability seems like too much for you, check out our Editors' Choice Oakley Airbrake for more moderate ventilation.
+If the A-Frame 2.0's breathability seems like too much for you, check out our Editors' Choice Anon M4, Electric EG3, Dragon NFX, or the Smith Squad for more moderate ventilation.

 After extensive and sometimes abusive testing, our A-Frames came through unscathed.
-We stuffed them into stuff sacks, sometimes with the extra lens, packed them into our ski packs internal goggle compartments, and even jammed them into our pockets.
-Even after this use and abuse, we didn't see any real signs of wear or tear.
-The strap is still fully elastic without fraying and it maintains its full elasticity.
+We stuffed them into stuff sacks, sometimes with the extra lens, packed them into our ski pack's internal goggle compartments, and even jammed them into our pockets.
+Despite this use and abuse, we didn't see any real signs of wear or tear.
+The strap is in fine shape without any fraying and it maintains its full elasticity.
 The O Matter frame is intact and doesn't show any wear marks or damage.
 Even the lenses look as good as the day we excitedly unpacked them.
 Durability doesn't seem to be a concern with this classic goggle from Oakley.
-Cheaper than our other Oakley test models like the Oakley Airbrake, but with the same durability, the A-Frame would be a good choice for backcountry skiers looking for a durable all-purpose goggle.
+Cheaper than our other Oakley test models like the Oakley Airbrake, but with the same durability, the A-Frame 2.0 would be a good choice for backcountry skiers looking for a durable all-purpose goggle.